 Bob Crampton, former chairman of the CCLL Newark and Sherwood link

-"We have brought over 80 children from Molotkovichi School to the UK over the years.
+"We have brought over 100 children from Molotkavichy School to the UK over the years.
 To see them in their homes when we visit the village is enough to know that these children need help.
 We all have the satisfaction of seeing them enjoying themselves and adjusting to a healthier and more relaxed lifestyle."

 Dr Zolovok, director of the children's hospital for the Soligorsk region: